GuidoFavara/react-auth0-main-IdenticumTest/README.md

 I have only included node:16 and it worked.

- This can be runned with
+ #This can be executed with:

  docker-compose -f docker-compose.yml -f  docker-compose-prod.yml up -d --build
  That command will run on port 3000
  or